Householder orthogonalization with a non-standard inner product: Numerical orthogonality

+Therefore, we make another assumption that normalizing a vector with the \(B\)-norm in finite precision arithmetic introduces an error no more than \(\epsn\).
+To be more precise, the normalization operation \(\hat w\gets w/(w\herm Bw)^{1/2}\) produces an approximate unit vector \(\hat w\) that satisfies

 where \(\epsn\) represents the \emph{normalization error bound}.
+When \(B\) is numerically positive definite, we can assume \(\kappa_2(B)\epsB<1\).
+Then there exists

+Though \(\epsB\) and \(\epsn\) are closely related, instead of bounding all errors in terms of \(\epsB\), we shall make use of \(\epsn\) whenever possible.
 Normalization errors are ubiquitous in all orthogonalization algorithms (including Gram--Schmidt processes, Cholesky-QR, SVQB, as well as Householder-QR) that involve the evaluation of \(B\)-inner products.
 In the extreme case, even normalizing a perfectly orthogonal set of vectors introduces normalization errors.
-The actual magnitude of \(\epsn\) depends on how accurately the matrix--vector multiplication \(w\mapsto Bw\) can be performed.
-If entries of \(B\) are explicitly available, \(\epsn\) is bounded by the machine precision \(\macheps\) times a low degree polynomial of \(n\) and \(\kappa(B)\).
-We use \(\epsn\) instead of \(\macheps\) as the baseline in the rounding model~\eqref{eq:rounding-model} so that algorithmic details regarding matrix--vector multiplications do not need to be explicitly handled.
+A necessary condition for any orthogonalization algorithm to proceed without breakdown is \(\epsn<1\), i.e., \(B\) at least needs to be numerically positive definite.
+It can be expected that \(\epsn\) plays an important role in characterizing the numerical orthogonality.